EOSIO/eosio-project-demux-example/README.md

 ## Frontend:

-When running the frontend code, when any changes are detected the frontend react app will automatically compile and the page on browser will be automatically refreshed.
+When running the frontend code, when any changes are detected the frontend React app will automatically compile and the page on browser will be automatically refreshed.
 You can see the change on the browser once the browser finishes loading.

 ## Backend:

-When running the backend code, when any changes are detected nodemon will automatically compile and the page on browser will be automatically refreshed.
-You can see the change on the browser once the browser finishes loading.
+When running the backend code, when any changes are detected nodemon will automatically update the node.js server code and restart the server.

 ## Docker commands